tahahojati/top_oven_android_baking_app/Lessons.md

 __Important lesson: how to communicate to a fragment managed by a view pager. this can become an article.__

+__splash screen activity does some tasks in the background and must synchronize appropriately__

 ### Todo list:

 - [ ]